-- 4.1 Prospectus Liability - Nothing in the short form prospectus regime established by NI 44-101 is intended to provide relief from liability arising under the provisions of securities legislation of any jurisdiction in which a short form prospectus is filed if the short form prospectus contains an untrue statement of a material fact or omits to state a material fact that is required to be stated therein or that is necessary to make a statement not misleading in light of the circumstances in which it was made.

-- 4.2 Style of Prospectus - Provincial and territorial securities legislation requires that a prospectus contain "full, true and plain" disclosure and, in Québec, disclosure of all material facts likely to affect the value or the market price of the securities to be distributed.
-To that end, issuers and their advisors are reminded that they should ensure that disclosure documents are easy to read, and we encourage issuers to adopt the following plain language principles in preparing a prospectus in the form of a short form prospectus:
+- 4.1 Prospectus Liability Nothing in the short form prospectus regime established by NI 44-101 is intended to provide relief from liability arising under the provisions of securities legislation of any jurisdiction in which a short form prospectus is filed if the short form prospectus contains an untrue statement of a material fact or omits to state a material fact that is required to be stated therein or that is necessary to make a statement not misleading in light of the circumstances in which it was made. - 4.2 Style of Prospectus Provincial and territorial securities legislation requires that a prospectus contain "full, true and plain" disclosure and, in Québec, disclosure of all material facts likely to affect the value or the market price of the securities to be distributed.
+To that end, issuers and their advisors are reminded that they should ensure that disclosure documents are easy to read, and we encourage issuers to adopt the following plain language principles in preparing a prospectus in the form of a short form prospectus: - using short sentences;

-- use short sentences

-- use definite, concrete, everyday language

-- use the active voice

-- avoid superfluous words

-- organize the document into clear, concise sections, paragraphs and sentences

-- avoid legal or business jargon

-- use strong verbs

-- use personal pronouns to speak directly to the reader

-- avoid reliance on glossaries and defined terms unless it facilitates understanding of the disclosure

-- avoid vague boilerplate wording

-- avoid abstractions by using more concrete terms or examples

-- avoid excessive detail

-- avoid multiple negatives.
+- using definite everyday language; - using the active voice; - avoiding superfluous words; - organizing the document into clear, concise sections, paragraphs and sentences; - avoiding jargon; - using personal pronouns to speak directly to the reader; - avoiding reliance on glossaries and defined terms unless it facilitates understanding of the disclosure; - avoiding vague boilerplate wording; - avoiding abstract terms by using more concrete terms or examples; - avoiding multiple negatives; - using technical terms only when necessary and explaining those terms; - using charts, tables and examples where it makes disclosure easier to understand; - using technical terms only when necessary and explaining those terms; - using charts, tables and examples if it makes disclosure easier to understand.